 |Tuesday 20 July||First Day Back for Term 3|

 Congratulations to the students who qualified for the TPSSA Cross Country Carnival.
-Some of these students will be competing at Beaconsfield Primary School on Wednesday 2nd June.
+Some of these students competed at Beaconsfield Primary School last Wednesday.
+It was a great day and it was amazing to see students represent our school so proudly.

 Those children participating in the winter sports of hockey, netball, soccer or football will begin training sessions on Friday, 28th of May at 2:15pm.
 Some Grade Four children will also be attending the first training sessions to see how they like that particular sport.
 Mouthguards will be compulsory for football and hockey for all trainings after the first one, as well as games.